 Becoming a parent for the first time is an overwhelming experience.
 It’s an emotional roller coaster that reaches cathartic highs and stressful lows.
 The first few weeks feel surreal as you begin to cope with the notion that your life will be forever changed.

 Inevitably though, first-time parents will have little time to adjust to this change in lifestyle before somebody applies some added pressure: “So … when are you having another one?”

 I don’t know about other first-time parents, but I loathe this question for a number of reasons.

-First, we just barely finished cleaning the amniotic fluid off of our first one, and some people seem to be chomping at the bit for my wife and me to procreate all over again.
-(Nothing is more arousing than the maternity ward, am I right fellas?)
+First, we just barely finished cleaning the amniotic fluid off of our first one, and some people seem to be champing at the bit for my wife and I to procreate again.

 Second, it’s condescending to the first child.
 Is this one just a prototype?
 Are first-time parents only beta-testing?
 Can’t we just enjoy this model for a few years before we feel obligated to buy the upgrade?

 I know that most people don’t mean harm when they ask the question.
 Unbeknownst to many, the delivery of my first child was complicated — so much so that the doctor at one point told me “if things get worse, you may have to make a choice between your wife and your child.”

 I’ll spare you the details, because, in the end, everything turned out okay.
 Despite the hardships, we walked away from the experience with a beautiful, healthy, and perfectly healthy little boy.

 However, those cryptic words uttered by our doctor are still burned my memory.
 Having another child is a calculated risk — one that I am not willing to take.

 Of course, my wife and I have talked about more children, and have already started to look into adoption as an option.